OneMaxApps/MicroUI/README.md

 ## MicroUI: A Graphical User Interface (GUI) Library for Processing 4

-The MicroUI library (version 2.0.0) was developed by Islam Akhmedkhanov for creating rich user interfaces in the Processing 4 environment.
+The MicroUI library (version 2.0.0) was developed by Islam Ahmedhanov for creating rich user interfaces in the Processing 4 environment.

 ### I. Architectural Overview

-The fundamental principle of the MicroUI library is to organize all elements into Containers [Query example].
-These containers are managed using the singleton pattern, ContainerManager [Query example].
-To get started, you need to set the Processing context using the static method MicroUI.setContext(PApplet context) [2].
+The fundamental principle of the MicroUI library is to organize all elements into Containers.
+These containers are managed using the singleton pattern, ContainerManager.
+To get started, you need to set the Processing context using the static method MicroUI.setContext(PApplet context).

 ### II.
 Layout Systems

 The library provides four built-in layout systems that allow flexible placement of components within containers:

-1. GridLayout.
+1. GridLayout;
- 2. LinearLayout.
+2. LinearLayout;
-3. RowLayout.
+3. RowLayout;
-4. ColumnLayout.
+4. ColumnLayout;

 ### III.
 Control Components (10 Elements)